yelang123/Zimbra10_SQL_Injection/WRITE_UP.md

 This article was written in collaboration with NGA Thank you

 PS.
-We actually found this a long time ago but did not report it LOL
+We actually found this a long time ago but did not report it